 When a friend is diagnosed with cancer, your first reaction may be, “How can I help?”
 However, answering that question may be difficult.
 Some friends may be public about their health, and about what they need, while others may be more private.

 Caitlynne McGaff is an active 17-year-old.
-She owes a lot of her mobility to an innovative surgery she had at Dana-Farber/Children Hospital Cancer Center (DF/CHCC) to treat her osteosarcoma.
+She owes a lot of her mobility to an innovative surgery she had at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center to treat her osteosarcoma.
 This is her story.

 When most people my age talk about a day they’ll never forget, they mention getting their license, or a great sweet sixteen party.
 For me, it’s a little different.

 As a cancer researcher, Kimberly Stegmaier, MD, says her chosen profession offers “the mystery and excitement of discovery.”
 And she says the same is true of her passion outside the laboratory: dance.

 “It’s a huge hook for me,” she says.
 Both in scientific research and in working on a dance piece, Stegmaier explains, “You start out testing a hypothesis or an idea, and you don’t know what the results will be.
 The magic of that unfolding is wonderful.”